 Mighty 5 + the Grand Canyon

-If you want to visit Utah’s Mighty 5 and the Grand Canyon in one epic road trip, click here to learn more.
+If you want to visit Utah’s Mighty 5 and the Grand Canyon in one epic road trip, we have the perfect itinerary for you.
 This 2 week itinerary through the American Southwest is done as a loop from Las Vegas.
 Not only will you visit 6 national parks but you will also visit Monument Valley, Antelope Canyon, and off-the-beaten-path destinations in Utah.

 Things to Know Before You Go